aaronicsubstances/bridge-arithmetic/README.md

 ## What is Early Algebra?

 Early algebra refers to arithmetic and the subset of algebra topics taught in primary and secondary schools.
 Strictly speaking, it excludes

 - arithmetic of small whole numbers by manual counting.
 - arithmetic of small whole numbers by table lookup.
-- arithmetic of whole numbers by non-positional place value systems.
-For place value systems to use at this stage I adopt the following two systems I first heard of from Prof N. J. Wildberger:
+- arithmetic of whole numbers by non-positional numeral systems.
+Examples of such systems are the following two systems I first heard of from Prof N. J. Wildberger:
   - use of I as symbol for 1, and use of mutiple Is for every other number.
   - use of a simplified Roman numeral system, in which I stands for one, X for ten, C for hundred, and M for thousand.
 In canonical form, the symbols are listed in decreasing order of value, and each symbol occurs less than 10 times.
     - E.g. I for 1, IIII for 4, IIIIIIIII for 9, X for 10, XI for 11, XXXXIIIII for 45, XXXXX for 50, CII for 102, MXXXXIII for 1043
     - NB: use of this system may require circling times symbol of multiplication in order to differentiate multiplication operator from numeral for ten.
+    - NB: use of this system will require teaching full roman numeral system later on, independently of arithmetic, ie for use as labels.
 - the topics of simplification of algebraic expressions, generation of algebraic expressions and other susbsequent topics in algebra.

 For teens and adults, this proposal permits the introduction of less optimal but more intuitive arithmetic procedures to the students.
 It also permits the presentation of the early algebra topics in a different arrangement from that for pre-teens, in order to better suit the challenges and opportunities presented by teens and adults.